be the fix.

 INFORMATION & RESOURCES

-More LIFE-SAVING tips for kittens!
+Lifesaving tips for kittens!

 - Do not leave food for the mother near where she has the kittens.
 That draws wildlife and other cats to the site which threaten the lives of the kittens.
 She has put them safely away from any food sources on purpose.